FichteFoll/advent-of-code/2024/README.md

 as I unified both parts by utilizing a closure parameter proved to be a bit challenging compared to the rest of this task.

+### Day 09

+Weekday tasks are definitely the harder ones.
+However, this one is a bit different from the others because it actually has a practical application and visualizes the problems of fragmentation.
+I considered using a `Vec` for each cell but then figured I could be smarter by treating files like blocks.
+Unfortunately, my enum choice made the code rather unwieldly and required lots of pattern matching.
+I'd like to optimize that
+but probably won't find the time.

+I also had to write a manual test case here to find a bug in my implementation for part 2.